 You’ll need a clone of the PrestaShop repository with a working dev environment (not described here).

-folder, but if you plan on contributing on the module you should remove the initial folder (installed by composer) and clone the module repository in the modules
+By default, you already have the ps_apiresources module in your modules folder, but if you plan on contributing on the module you should remove the initial folder (installed by composer) and clone the module repository in the modules folder.
+This way you can create branches, commits and push to your fork.

-We don’t recommend using symbolic links as it will create some errors, the module folder must really be in the modules
+We don’t recommend using symbolic links as it will create some errors, the module folder must really be in the modules folder.

 Then you can use the composer command: